ttytm/emoji-mart-desktop/README.md

 - The `dist/` directory will contain the build output.
 - On macOS and Windows it's currently required that the contents of `dist/` (`emoji-mart` / `emoji-mart.exe` and `ui/`) are kept next to each other.
-- On Linux you can run `./build.vsh --appimage` to build the AppImage.
+- On Linux you can run `./build.vsh --appimage` (requires `appimage-builder`) to build the AppImage.

 ### Building and Running in a Development Context